ConnorHolyday/bureau-style-guide/README.md

 	- The icon-system is filled with re-usable icons that are modifiable via CSS.
 	- To add to the icon-system the SVG must be placed at `/src/images/icons/` and then you run `gulp svgstore`

+All icons can be found in the `Design/Icons` page of the style guide; this page is generated from `tools/_icons.scss`.

 ---

 ## **Style Guide**